mmujtaba25/applications-of-ict-bese-2k25/README.md

-# applications-of-ict-bese-2k25
+# Applications Of ICT BESE 2k25

-Assignments / Labs For CS-117
+Assignments / Labs For CS-117 : Applications Of ICT